 "Jimmie talks about the stories of riding motorcycles up and down (the streets) in front of the house.
 He also talks about them throwing knives in the backyard," Sandy Blakney says.
 "They were 18 and 19- year-olds and they were still for all intents and purposes just a bunch of kids playing in the backyard."

 Hank Snow's famous Rainbow Ranch barn also sits on the property.
 Snow built the barn for his beloved horse Shawnee, who was a part of his shows in the 1940s.

 "They used to do outdoor shows and there was trick riding.
 He had a dog that was part of the act.
 It wasn't just singing on stage," Cal Blakney says.
 "When he bought his house in Nashville he built a little barn out back and the horse retired and just lived out its days there in Madison."

 The barn is a reminder of country music's vaudevillian heyday.

 "I'm sure you've heard the term 'dog and pony show'-- that's what Hank's show was," Sandy Blakney says.

-The walls in the 3,800-square-foot home are made from gorgeous knotty pine, giving the home a glossy glow.
+The walls in the 3,800-square-foot home are made from gorgeous knotty pine, giving the house a glossy glow.

 The rustic home is the perfect place to relax after a day of exploring Nashville.

-The Blakneys are in the process of registering Rainbow Ranch as a National Historic Landmark.
-The city of Nashville is also in the stages of making the property a historical neighborhood landmark.
+The Blakney's are in the process of registering Hank Snow's Rainbow Ranch as a National Historic Landmark.
+The city of Nashville is also in the stages of making the property a historic neighborhood landmark.

 For a one-of-a-kind music history experience, sit at the same piano Hank Snow and Elvis played.